How Cleaning Services Can Deliver Sales Pitch

 I learned this from one of the sales trainers in the 90’s, can’t remember which one and you probably never heard of him anyway.
 Funny because it is one of the few things I always liked and used from that era in sales training, most of it was too hardcore for my subtle style.
 This fit right in.

 The point is when asking a closing question relax and let the prospect think about it for a second and process everything.
-As a test next time a salesperson asks YOU a closing question just stand there and don’t say anything, see how squirrely they become.
+As a test next time a salesperson asks YOU a closing question just stand there and don’t say anything.

 One of the challenges in marketing today is people are absorbing information in so many different ways and we have a big generational gap also.
 Some prospects absolutely will still open up a sales letter and read it top to bottom.